WebOfTrustInfo/rwot1-sf/topics-and-advance-readings/identity-as-linked-data-on-immutable-ledgers.md

 2. It's a free and open messaging/communication protocol for license-transactions

-At its core, the RDF schema defines six main entities that form an ontology by connecting to other respective entities.
+At its core, the RDF schema defines ontology over six main entities that form and their interconnections.
 The ontology as well as all entities have been derived from the LCC's RRM:

 - **Place:** A localizable, physical place (e.g. an address, a city, a country, ...)